On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Proofs

 {\bf Step 2}.
 For every $p\in \mathbb{R}^L_{++}$, if $y^j(q)$ is defined on some neighborhood of $p$ for all $j\in M$, then

 {\bf Proof of Step 2}.
-First, by almost the same arguments in the proof of Step 1, we can show that $y^j(q)=y^j_s(q)$ on some neighborhood of $p$.
-By Lemma 5, we have that $D\pi^j(q)=y^j(q)$ on this neighborhood.
+First, by almost the same arguments as in the proof of Step 1, we can show that for sufficiently large $s>0$, $y^j(q)=y^j_s(q)$ on some neighborhood of $p$.
+By Lemma \ref{LEM8}, we have that $\nabla \pi^j(q)=y^j(q)$ on this neighborhood.